 Fabric: Linen/cotton feature base cloth and cotton lining.

-Color: The base cloth color is ‘duck egg blue’ and the inks are turquoise and white.
+Color: The base cloth color is sand and the ink is red ochre.

 - 6 slip-in card pockets

 - Zippered full length internal pocket

 - Limited edition – only 3 ever made

 - Fabric design story supplied with each wallet

 The fabric was hand screen printed in the community by local Aboriginal printers.
 This wallet was made by Kravan House, our Cambodian social enterprise partner that has been employing and training disabled artisans since 2003.

 Please note that each wallet is unique and the placement of the fabric design is different and wonderful on each item.

 Artist Graham Badari is one of Injalak Arts’ senior screenprint designers, producing popular designs for various textile applications.
 He has been working with Injalak Arts since 1990.

 Graham’s country is Maburrinj near Kudjekbinj about 120 kilometres east of Gunbalanya .
 It is this region of his clan estate where he draws much of his artistic inspiration.